Permanent residency in Singapore

 Permanent residency in Singapore is an immigration status in Singapore, second only to Singaporean citizens in terms of privileges.
 Collectively, both Singaporean citizens and permanent residents form the country's resident population and are calculated together in terms of census data and statistics.

-A permanent resident (PR) of Singapore has most of the rights, privileges, obligations, and responsibilities that citizens do, including National Service (NS) obligations for second generation males and first generation males applying as students and compulsory Central Provident Fund (CPF) contributions, among others.
+A permanent resident (PR) of Singapore has most of the rights, privileges, obligations and responsibilities that citizens do, including National Service (NS) obligations for first (when applying as students) and second generation males as well as compulsory Central Provident Fund (CPF) contributions, among others.

-However, notable exceptions include not being able to vote in elections or to hold public office, more limited public benefits such as education, medical and housing benefits, lower public government and government-aided school placement priority, and some limits on driving for transport services, among others.
+However, notable exceptions include not being able to vote in elections or to hold public office, more limited public benefits such as education, medical and housing benefits, lower public government and government-aided school placement priorities as well as some limits on driving for transport services, among others.

-Overview
+Conditions of status

-In general, Singaporean PRs are permitted to live, work, study, serve, start a business and retire in Singapore indefinitely.
+In general, permanent residents of Singapore are permitted to live, work, study, serve, start a business and retire in Singapore indefinitely.
 PR status is robust in practice but not absolute, and individuals could have their PRs stripped and deported from Singapore if convicted of a crime.
+Prominent individuals who previously had their PR status reviewed for a possible revocation after being convicted included actors Christopher Lee (Note: Lee was a citizen of Malaysia at the time.
+His PR was retained, and he subsequently became a citizen a few years later.) for drunk driving and Ian Fang (Note: Fang is a citizen of China.) and Lev Panfilov (Note: Panfilov is a citizen of Russia.) for sexual offences.
+However, Panfilov was ultimately acquitted after the Court of Appeal ruled that the alleged victim's testimony contained material inconsistencies.
+Academic Huang Jing, (Note: Huang is a naturalised citizen of the United States.
+He is also believed to have retained his citizenship of China after naturalisation despite Chinese nationality law de jure not allowing multiple citizenships.) along with his wife, had their PR statuses revoked in 2017 after Huang was alleged to be a foreign agent.
+Fang's revocation was confirmed in 2026.

 PRs are also subject to an active Re-Entry Permit (REP) if they wish to leave Singapore for any length of time for any reason.
 If a PR leaves Singapore without a valid REP, or if a PR is outside Singapore when his/her REP expires, that individual's PR status automatically and, with rare exceptions, irrevocably ends.
 Singapore's Immigration and Checkpoints Authority (ICA) generally renews REPs for every 5 years, subject to PRs demonstrating their actual residence and economic, familial or other continued relevant connections to Singapore.